Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 [https://sourceforge.net/projects/win32diskimager/files/latest/download](https://sourceforge.net/projects/win32diskimager/files/latest/download)

-## 1.4Raspberry Pi OS Configuration
+## 1.4 Raspberry Pi OS Configuration

 On first boot you will be asked for a language, username and password.
 Use: